By default, apply a NaN-aware Gaussian filter independently to the real

 modulation_max (array_like, optional) – Upper threshold for modulation.

-If false (default), the interval is closed, and the threshold values
+By default, the interval is closed and includes the threshold values.

-detect_harmonics (bool, optional) – By default, detect presence of multiple harmonics from array shapes.
+detect_harmonics (bool, optional, default: True) – Detect presence of multiple harmonics from array shapes.

 behaves like a numpy universal function.